Softball: Right fielder

-The right fielder's position is on the right side of the field, in the opening between the 1st and 2nd basemen, when looking at the field from behind home plate.
+The right fielder's position is on the right side of the field, in the opening between the first and second basemen, when looking at the field from behind home plate.
 The right fielder is part of a group of two other fielders that make up the outfield.
 The right fielder has a multitude of jobs over the course of a softball game.
 Generally, outfielders act as a back-up to the infielders when they make plays or if the ball is hit past the infield.
 Right field has a particular job of covering the area behind first base if the ball is to be thrown in that area.
 Right field is meant to cover this area if the ball gets past the first baseman.
 This will prevent base-runners from advancing to unwanted bases.
 Traditionally in the game of softball, the right fielder will have the strongest arm out of the two other outfielders.
 The right fielder must have the strongest arm because they have the furthest possibility to throw the ball.
 A right fielder will throw the ball to each base more than the other outfielders will because of their position in respect to the bases.

 Center fielder

 The center fielder's position is in the middle of the outfield directly behind second base when looking at the field from behind home plate.
 The center fielder is part of a group of two other fielders that make up the outfield.
 Center fielders technically serve as the "captains" of the outfield.
 They are and should be the most vocal in effectively communicating with their outfielders.
 Since the outfielders are further apart from each other, it can be hard to hear each other.
 The center fielder covers the area behind second base if the ball is going to be thrown in that direction.
-By covering this area, if the ball does get past the infielder, the center fielder can prevent base-runners from advancing to unwanted bases.
+By covering this area, if the ball does get past the infielder, the center fielder can prevent baserunners from advancing to unwanted bases.
 Within the game of softball, the center fielder is traditionally the fastest of the three outfielders.
 The center fielder needs to be the quickest because of the large area of field they must cover.
 Besides being a quick player, the center fielder must have a strong throwing arm because of the distance between the player and home plate.